szabgab/codeandtalk.com/docs/CONFERENCES.md

 diversitytickets_text   Optional text for the above URL
 ```

-In the `youtube` field use a single - to indicate that the conference does not have videos on Youtube.
+In the `youtube` field of past events use a single dash `-` to indicate that the conference does not have videos on Youtube.
+If you don't know, leave the field empty.

 Do not mark in such way conferences that have videos in some other place.
 We still need to figure out how to include
 those.